House Tours: Peak District Cottage Renovation

 Cottage Style

-When first viewing the property, Katherine and James fell in love with the original cottage features, especially the traditional casement windows and the exposed beams.
+When first viewing the property, Katherine and James fell in love with the original cottage features, especially the traditional casement windows and exposed beams.

 "Seeing that beautiful 200 year old beam, we just knew it had to be in our bedroom."

-A quirky outcome of the project is the freestanding bath in the main bedroom.
-The idea for this came about after completing the upstairs layout changes.
-The main bedroom ensuite was reduced to make the third bedroom a more practical and usable size.
-As the main bedroom is a large double room, Katherine and James decided to fit the bath in there.
+The idea came about after the upstairs layout was changed.
+The main bedroom ensuite was reduced to make the third bedroom a more practical size.

-"People said we were mad to have a bath in the bedroom but we use it all the time.
+"People said we were mad to have a bath in the bedroom, but we use it all the time.
 It makes us feel like we're in a hotel."

 Liquid error (snippets/article-triple-promotion line 40): product form must be given a product